Barrow, Suffolk: Background

 There is also a small Baptist Chapel in the village.

 Mary Beale, one of the most successful professional female Baroque-era portrait painters of the late 17th century, was born in the village rectory.

 Near the village school is a stone set into the pavement that is said to mark where a highwayman was once hanged.
 Mr Macrow of Barrow Hall was collecting the parish tithes in 1789 when he was shot at by a highwayman.
 The villain's horse lost a shoe, which enabled him to be tracked down and hanged on that spot - even though he didn't actually hit his intended victim.
 A tale has attached itself to the stone that it is supposed to turn over at midnight on every New Year's Eve.

 On 29 May 1980, a low-flying RAF Hawker Hunter T7 (XL597 of 216 Squadron) fighter aircraft crashed, following a loss of power due to a fuel systems fault, into fields south of Little Saxham church.
 The crew bailed out over Barrow.
-There followed a RAF and police recovery operation - which included an extensive search of Barrow for an ejector seat.
-A RAF air-sea rescue helicopter attempted a landing on Barrow village green, seemingly giving up due to overhead cables.
+There followed an RAF and police recovery operation - which included an extensive search of Barrow for an ejector seat.
+An RAF air-sea rescue helicopter attempted a landing on Barrow village green, seemingly giving up due to overhead cables.

 A butterfly farm was opened in Colethorpe Lane, Barrow in March 1987 by Tropical Butterflies (Barrow) Limited - its proprietor being the former Barrow G.P., Doctor J Sumpton; the farm closed in the September 1989.
 The farm included (constructed in 1988) a 15-inch narrow-gauge railway loop 350 yards in length - with a single locomotive named 'Chough'.
 This locomotive still runs in Bear Creek Park Miniature Railway, Surrey, British Columbia, Canada.